antrea-io/antrea/docs/design/ovs-pipeline.md

 Flows 6-7 are for case 6.
 They match packets by matching `OutputToControllerRegMark` and the value stored in `PacketInOperationField`, then output them to the OpenFlow controller (Antrea Agent) with corresponding user data.

+In practice, you will see additional flows similar to these ones to accommodate different scenarios (different PacketInOperationField values).
+Note that packets sent to controller are metered to avoid overrunning the antrea-agent and using too many resources.

 Flow 8 is the table-miss flow for case 7.
 It drops packets that do not match any of the flows in this table.

 [ARPSpoofGuard]: #arpspoofguard